-Don’t let anyone tell you turkey is boring!
-Spreading the margarine and herbs under the skin covering the breast and over the outside of the whole turkey adds incredible flavor.
+Don’t let anyone tell your turkey is dry and boring!
+Spreading the margarine and herbs under the skin covering the breast and the outside of the whole turkey adds incredible flavor.
 The apricot-ginger glaze gives the skin a sticky crisp texture and mouthwatering taste.
 Tenting the turkey mid roasting helps it retain its moisture so that the results are finger licking good.
 I’ve made this recipe using large turkeys and small ones and the results are always praise worthy.
 Don’t ignore the remaining turkey frame.
 Be sure to try my Turkey Soup!

 Prep time: 30 minutes